Game reserve: Wildlife conservation

 Wildlife conservation is a costly endeavor for most African countries.
 One of the more common forms of generating income to establish a sustainable economy to provide for wildlife conservation is known as wildlife viewing tourism.
 However, this attraction still does not generate enough to establish wildlife conservation.
 For regions that suffer political and economic instability, sustainable trophy hunting may be the only feasible source of sufficient income.
 Once established, another aspect to consider is the management of the land being used for hunting.
 Naturally, wildlife decreases with the increase of human presence which puts a strain on the quality of hunting.
 Generally, leases for hunting concessions are set up to last for multiple years all at once to encourage hunting operators to continue to manage the land for hunting; however, as the quality of hunting decreases, leases are shortened, causing an overall negative impact on the economy.

 Many African countries benefit from community-based conservation.
 This concept explores the relationship between wildlife and people and the notion that conserving every animal is also not sustainable because certain animals threaten human lives and crops.
 One of the biggest arguments in support of community-based conservation is that allowing people to gain economic benefits from wildlife incentivizes conservation.
 One country that benefits from adopting this strategy is Zambia.
 The Zambian government established a wildlife conservation fund to act as the responsible player for redistributing funds from the hunting industry into wildlife conservation and community development.

 Ethical problems

 Using game hunting as a conservation tool has negative perceptions that impose harsh restrictions across several countries in Africa.
-Some of the activities that induce hunting bans include canned hunting, shooting young or uncommon animals, shooting from vehicles, and the use of bait, spotlights and hounds, all hunting practices that raise many alleged ethical problems.
+Activities that induce hunting bans include canned hunting, shooting young or uncommon animals, shooting from vehicles, and the use of bait, spotlights and hounds, all hunting practices that raise ethical problems.